shootitlive/widgetloader/README.md

 # Adding 3rd party libraries

-Have a look in `example-app/vendor`.
+Have a look in `vendor`.
 To make each library export only a local variable, one has to perform various tricks.

 ```javascript